Xiaomi2008/Caffe_3D_FF/README.md

 We strive to provide provide lots of usage examples, and to document all code in docstrings.
 We'd appreciate your contribution to this effort!
+## Functions
+This version of caffe is modified from old version of caffe, and is able to do:
+1. Convolutional  networks  with 3D data.
+2. Selecting random patchs from input Volum  into batch to train the networks, eliminating the need to create patch files for training.
+3. Enabling the sample/calss balance for batch training by set probability of each class in th file

 ## Development